kaci/python-work/README.md

 imgResize.py
 - open all jpg, jpeg, JPG, JPEG file in the work directory
 - convert greyscale
-- sharpen with unsharp msk
+- sharpen with unsharp mask
 - resize
 - print to default printer